Is the Dominican Republic Safe? | Gringo’s Travel Guide

 “Significant crime exists throughout the Dominican Republic.
 Take precautions to avoid becoming a target.
 If confronted by a thief demanding money or personal items, comply with their demands.
 Criminals often have weapons and are likely to use them if they meet resistance.
 Avoid wearing items of value or carrying an item that could make you an attractive target.
 Be wary of strangers, especially those who approach you at celebrations or nightspots.
 Travel with a partner or in a group if possible (Source).”

-How to Stay Safe in the DR
+Tips to Stay Safe in the Dominican Republic

 While petty crime can be common in the DR, you’ll be able to stay fairly safe with just a few precautions in the country.

 Stay in Safe Areas